 So take your strap.

-But you can take your strap around your back and then in front across the legs.
+That's the best way if you don't have one it's okay we'll work it out but you can take your strap around your back and then in front across the legs.

-Now let's loop up our c-ring.
+Now let's loop up our C ring.

-So you pull the strap through the two metal rings and then take it back through just one of them.
+So you pull the strap through the two metal rings.

-So we can tighten it up or it can hold our tension.
+It can be held tight if you pull on the two ends so we can tighten it up or it can hold our tension.

-Then let's scoot ourselves around and put your hips right up against your pillow and then lay yourself back so that your head is about on that block.
+And then lay yourself back so that your head is about on that block.

-Now at this point you might need to tighten on that strap just a little bit or loosen it either way.
+Got it pretty well now at this point you might need to tighten on that strap just a little bit or loosen it,

 Make it feel like it's holding a little pressure so it's opening up and your legs are not going to be able to slide too far out of it.

-If you are worried about getting cold feel free to place a blanket over you.
+And then just bring your arms by your sides if you are worried about getting cold feel free to place a blanket over you.

-Be comfortable and we'll close our eyes and just start to focus on the breath.
+And just start to focus on the breath.

 Now you'll see me using my watch during this.